qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   QgsApplication.symbolLayerRegistry().addSymbolLayerType(FooSymbolLayerMetadata())

-You should pass layer type (the same as returned by the layer) and symbol type (marker/line/fill) to the constructor of parent class. :meth:`createSymbolLayer()
+You should pass layer type (the same as returned by the layer) and symbol type (marker/line/fill) to the constructor of the parent class.
+The :meth:`createSymbolLayer()
-<qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayer>`
+<qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayer>` method
 takes care of creating an instance of symbol layer with attributes specified in the `props` dictionary.
-And there is :meth:`createSymbolLayerWidget()
+And there is the :meth:`createSymbolLayerWidget()
 <qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayerWidget>` method which
-returns settings widget for this symbol layer type.
+returns the settings widget for this symbol layer type.

 The last step is to add this symbol layer to the registry --- and we are done.